comsee-research/compote/README.md

 `calibrate` runs the calibration of the plenoptic camera (set `I=0` to act as pinholes array, or `I>0` for multifocus case).
 It generates the intrinsics and extrinsics parameters.

 **Requirements**: calibrated MIA, internal parameters, features and scene configuration.
 If none are given all steps are re-done.

 **Output:** error statistics, calibrated camera parameters, camera poses.

-### Extrinsics Estimation & Calibration Evaluation
+### Extrinsics Estimation (+ Calibration Evaluation)

 `extrinsics` runs the optimization of extrinsics parameters given a calibrated camera and generates the poses.

 **Requirements**: _internal parameters_, features, calibrated camera and scene configuration.

 **Output:** error statistics, estimated poses.

 COMPOTE also provides two applications to run stats evaluation on the optimized poses optained with a constant step linear translation along the _z_-axis:
  * `linear_evaluation` gives the absolute errors (mean + std) and the relative errors (mean + std) of translation of the optimized poses,
  * `linear_raytrix_evaluation` takes `.xyz` pointcloud obtained by _Raytrix_ calibration software and gives the absolute errors (mean + std) and the relative errors (mean + std) of translation.

 **Note:** those apps are legacy and have been moved and generalized in the [BLADE] app's `evaluate`.
+If you want to enable the compilation of legacy applications for evaluations, add the option `-DCOMPILE_LEGACY_EVAL` to cmake.

 ### Blur Proportionality Coefficient Calibration

-`blurcalib` runs the calibration of the blur proportionality coefficient `kappa` linking the spread parameter of the PSF with the blur radius.
+`blur` runs the calibration of the blur proportionality coefficient `kappa` linking the spread parameter of the PSF with the blur radius.
 It updates the internal parameters with the optimized value of `kappa`.

 **Requirements**: internal parameters, features and images.

 **Output:** internal parameters.

+### Inverse Distortion Coefficients Calibration

+`invdistortion` runs the calibration of the inverse distortion coefficients `\phi^{-1}` used in the inverse projection model.

+**Requirements**: camera parameters, internal parameters and scene configuration.

+**Output:** calibrated camera parameters.

 Datasets
 ========

-Datasets R12-A, R12-B and R12-C can be downloaded [from here](https://github.com/comsee-research/plenoptic-datasets).
+* Datasets R12-A, R12-B and R12-C can be downloaded [from here](https://github.com/comsee-research/plenoptic-datasets).
-The dataset R12-D, and the simulated _unfocused plenoptic camera_ dataset UPC-S are also available [from here](https://github.com/comsee-research/plenoptic-datasets).
+* The dataset R12-D, and the simulated _unfocused plenoptic camera_ dataset UPC-S are also available [from here](https://github.com/comsee-research/plenoptic-datasets).
+* Datasets R12-E, ES and ELP20 are available [here](https://github.com/comsee-research/plenoptic-datasets).

 Citing
 ======